 Data collected by a party for permitted uses MUST be minimized to the data reasonably necessary for such permitted uses.
 Such data MUST NOT be retained any longer than is proportionate to, and reasonably necessary for, such permitted uses.
 A party MUST NOT rely on unique identifiers if alternative solutions are reasonably available.

 A party that collects data for a permitted use MUST use reasonable technical and organizational safeguards to prevent further processing of data retained for permitted uses.
 While physical separation of data maintained for permitted uses is not required, best practices SHOULD be in place to ensure technical controls ensure access limitations and information security.
-That party SHOULD ensure that the access and use of data retained for permitted uses is auditable.

 Regardless of the tracking preference expressed, data MAY be collected, retained and used to limit the number of times that a user sees a particular advertisement, often called frequency capping, as long as the data retained do not reveal the user’s browsing history.
-A party MUST NOT construct profiles of users or user behaviors based on their ad frequency history, or otherwise alter the user’s experience.

 Regardless of the tracking preference expressed, data MAY be collected and used for billing and auditing related to the current network interaction and concurrent transactions.
-This may include counting ad impressions to unique visitors, verifying positioning and quality of ad impressions and auditing compliance with this and other standards.
+This may include counting ad impressions to unique visitors, verifying positioning and quality of ad impressions and auditing compliance with this specification and other standards.

 Regardless of the tracking preference expressed, data MAY be collected and used to the extent reasonably necessary to detect security incidents, protect the service against malicious, deceptive, fraudulent, or illegal activity, and prosecute those responsible for such activity, provided that such data is not used for operational behavior beyond what is reasonably necessary to protect the service or institute a graduated response.

 When feasible, a graduated response to a detected security incident is preferred over widespread data collection.
-In this recommendation, a graduated response is a data minimization methodology where actions taken are proportional to the problem or risk being mitigated.
+In this specification, a graduated response is a data minimization methodology where actions taken are proportional to the problem or risk being mitigated.

 Regardless of the tracking preference expressed, data MAY be collected, retained and used for debugging purposes to identify and repair errors that impair existing intended functionality.

-A party MAY indicate which of the listed permitted uses apply to tracking of a user with the qualifiers mechanism defined in the [TRACKING-DNT] document.
+A party MAY indicate which of the listed permitted uses apply to tracking of a user with the qualifiers mechanism defined in the [TPE] document.
 While providing qualifiers is OPTIONAL, a party that wishes to indicate particular permitted uses MUST use the corresponding characters as indicated in the table below.

 A party MAY use multiple qualifiers to indicate that multiple permitted uses of tracking might be ongoing and that each such use conforms to any corresponding requirements.
 Where qualifiers are present, a party MUST indicate all claimed permitted uses.